davidc789/warmlab/readme.md

 ```
 to complete the installtion, after which you can `import` it as any other Python package.

+A few examples are under `notebooks`, which should run when the above steps are compeleted.

 ### High-performance Computing Deployment

 Doc to be written.